-Experience Auckland by exploring important historical sites and learning more about the fascinating Maori culture and history along the way.
+Experience Auckland by exploring some important historic sites and learn more about the fascinating Maori culture and history along the way.
 This luxury tour features Auckland's well known cityscapes with its numerous volcanoes, as well as the amazing West Coast with TIME Unlimited Tours, winner of multiple global awards including the National Geographic World Legacy Award.

-See Auckland through the eyes of a passionate local guide, who can share their cultural knowledge and upbringing along with special aspects of the Maori culture.
-Take in magnificent views of several ancient volcanoes including Rangitoto Island in the Hauraki Gulf.
-At 600 years, it is the largest & youngest of all the volcanoes in Auckland.
-Explore Auckland Domain, Auckland's second largest volcano and home of the Auckland Museum & Wintergarden before driving through the boutique suburb of Parnell with its many colonial homes.
+Experience Auckland like a local through the eyes of a passionate guide, who can share their cultural knowledge and upbringing along with special aspects of the Maori culture.
+Take in Magnificent views of several ancient volcanoes including Rangitoto Island in the Hauraki Gulf, at 600 years the largest and youngest of all the volcanoes in Auckland.
+Explore Auckland Domain, Auckland's 2nd largest volcano and home of the Auckland Museum and Wintergarden before driving through the boutique suburb of Parnell with its many colonial homes.
 Experience Tamaki Drive with sweeping views across the Waitemata Harbour toward Bastion Point and Mission Bay, Auckland city's most well-known beach, and then ride over the Auckland Harbour Bridge and see the beautiful marine village of Devonport.
 You'll get the chance to visit Arataki (Pathways to Learning) Visitor Centre at the gateway to Auckland's famous West Coast with its soaring cliffs, roaring surf and spectacular volcanic black sand beaches, and learn about indigenous flora and fauna in an ancient native rainforest.Starting Accommodation:

 Regent of Rotorua

-Depart from your Rotorua city accommodation for this small group tour of Rotorua's most natural and popular geothermal parks - Wai O Tapu and Waimangu Volcanic Valley.
-The two parks offer a variety of thermal activity.
-At Wai-o-tapu, the colorful hot springs are the key features along with the famous Lady Know Geyser.
-At Waimangu Volcanic Valley, the guide will explain the Mt Tarawera eruption which blew open this now spectacular, bush-covered, geothermal park.
-The local naturalist guide will explain the volcanic processes of Rotorua and New Zealand, while you have the opportunity to view the volcanoes, geysers, New Zealand's largest boiling mud pool and the hot springs.
+Depart from your Rotorua city accommodation for this small-group tour of Rotorua's most natural and popular geothermal parks.
+Today you will visit Wai O Tapu and Waimangu Volcanic Valley.
+The two parks offer a variety of thermal activity; at Wai-o-tapu the colorful hot springs are the key features along with the famous Lady Know geyser.
+At Waimangu Volcanic valley, the guide will explain the Mount Tarawera eruption that blew open this now spectacular, bush-covered geothermal park.
+The local naturalist guide will explain the volcanic processes of Rotorua and New Zealand while you have the opportunity to view the volcanoes, geysers, New Zealand's largest boiling mud pool and the hot springs.
 The afternoon is spent learning about the history and legends of the great eruption of Mount Tarawera.
 To bring the story alive, visits are made to The Buried Village, Lake Tarawera, Lake Tikitapu (Blue Lake) and Lake Rotokakahi (Green Lake).
 The Buried Village is the site of a former Maori village destroyed during the Tarawera volcanic eruption.
 Here, visitors may walk through excavations of the buried village and learn the stories of the how the eruption affected people of this time.
 The tour includes a beautiful native bush walk to a waterfall and Lake Tarawera lookout.
 Visits to the clear and colorful Green and Blue lakes are a favorite stop for visitors.
 Please note that today's tour is a combination of two half day excursions, and lunch is at your own expense today.
 Tour departs at around 8.30am with city hotel picks up made prior, returning at approximately 5pm.

 Day 7 – Drive Rotorua to Wellington

-At your leisure for this 5-6 hour drive through the center of the North Island.
+You will be at your leisure for this 280-mile drive through the center of the North Island.
 You will need to allow 6-7 hours' driving time, plus extra time if you plan to make stops along the way.
 The main features of the area are the farmlands, the active volcano area of Tongariro National Park and Lake Taupo and the Ruahine Forest Park.
 Depart Rotorua on State Highway 5 towards Taupo.
 Once you pass through Taupo, you join State highway 1, which is the main highway taking you right into Wellington.Starting Accommodation:

 Today, your tour guide will show you through the fabulous Marlborough wine region stopping to enjoy two fine wine experiences including Marlborough's Iconic winery, Cloudy Bay.
 After the winery visits, you will depart the wine region through to the small seaport town of Havelock.
 Havelock is the gateway to the Pelorus and Kenepuru Sounds, and has the official title of Greenshell Mussel Capital of the World.
 Enjoy a view of the waterfront , after which we depart Havelock on the Marlborough Travel launch for the Greenshell Mussel Cruise through the Marlborough Sounds.